 - The queue line has a room full of glass shelves displaying a variety of certificates, which have the names of many of the Universal Creative employees that worked on the ride.

 - One of the first commercials advertising Islands of Adventure parodied the Twilight Zone episode "Nightmare at 20,000 Feet."
 When a boy looks out of the airplane window, he sees Spidey and Doc Ock duking it out on the wing.

 - Sickly Green Glow: Forms around anything that gets shot with Doc Ock's levitation ray.

 - Skewed Priorities: Just after the riders narrowly avoid getting killed by Doc Ock and Hobgoblin, JJJ is more upset over the damage the SCOOP vehicle has taken, exclaiming over a radio transmission, "SCOOP!
 My BEAUTIFUL SCOOP!"

 - Slasher Smile: Hobgoblin does this throughout the ride.

-- Spider-Man Is About to Shoot a Web at You: The ride's facade shows Spider-Man in this kind of position.
+- Sean Connery Is About to Shoot You: The ride's facade shows Spider-Man in this kind of position.